C0LTRON/Black-Jack/README.md

 -------------------------------------------------------
 Required Objects

- Shoe[]
-  //one array containing 416 shuffled card objects (that's the equivilent of 8 decks of cards) https://en.wikipedia.org/wiki/Shoe_(cards)
+ Shoe[] --one array containing 416 shuffled card objects (that's the equivilent of 8 decks of cards) https://en.wikipedia.org/wiki/Shoe_(cards)

- Card(name, suit, value)
-  object which contains all necessary information to determine win/loss state in gameplay
+ Card(name, suit, value) --object which contains all necessary information to determine win/loss state in gameplay

- Dealerhand(ace counter, cards[])
-  slimmed down version of the hand object assigned to the player
+ Dealerhand(ace counter, cards[]) -- slimmed down version of the hand object assigned to the player

- Playerhand[]
-  this object will act as a container for our hand objects that can be passed into the play() function
+ Playerhand[] -- this object will act as a container for our hand objects that can be passed into the play() function

- hand(cards[], aceCounter, bet, betMultiplier)
-  Hand objects are nested within Playerhand object due to SPLIT mechanic
+ hand(cards[], aceCounter, bet, betMultiplier) -- Hand objects are nested within Playerhand object due to SPLIT mechanic

   aceCounter: required due to aces having conditional value.
 If the players hand.value goes over 21 while having an ace, the ace changes value from 11   to 1.